baggepinnen/IterativeLearningControl2.jl/docs/src/index.md

 tab_algs # hide
 ```

 Each algorithm has an associated documentation page available from the menu on the left.

+### Comments
-The 🔶 used for [`HeuristicILC`](@ref) indicates that the learning filters may be optionally chosen in a model-based way, but heuristic choices are also possible.
+- The 🔶 used for [`HeuristicILC`](@ref) indicates that the learning filters may be optionally chosen in a model-based way, but heuristic choices are also possible.
+- Many algorithms can be made to work for time varying and/or nonlinear systems by considering linearizations around the last recorded trajectory.
+Support for this is not quite implemented yet.
+- The gradient-based algorithms, like [`GradientILC`](@ref) and [`ModelFreeILC`](@ref) can easily be modified to include a penalty on the size of the adjustment signal ``a``.
+- All algorithms can be trivially modified to add the ``Q`` filter present in [`HeuristicILC`](@ref) in order to improve robustness to measurement noise and model errors.

 ## Terminology
 In this documentation, we will refer to the following signals and (discrete-time) transfer functions